Juktong/comp423-course-notes/docs/tutorials/go-setup.md

 - Go modules (`go mod`) help manage dependencies efficiently.

 Now that you've successfully written and executed your first Go program, you're ready to explore more advanced topics like functions, error handling, and concurrency! 🚀

+!!! success "Congratualation!!!"

+    Congrats, you have successfully completed the Go dev container tutorial!!!